— We take our content seriously. This article was written by a real person at BREL.

 1. Physical defects are the kinds of defects you can see.
 Generally, when you buy a house, you buy what you see – including the door with the missing doorknob and those scratched hardwood floors.
 Physical defects don’t have to be disclosed – a buyer can see them.

 2. Latent defects are hidden and can’t be seen under normal inspections.
 The law says that if the Seller knows about a latent defect that makes the home either uninhabitable by the Buyer; unfit for the Buyer’s intended purpose; or dangerous, then the Seller must disclose this defect.
-In addition, the Seller cannot intentionally conceal what would otherwise be a patent defect.
+In addition, the Seller cannot intentionally conceal what would otherwise be a patent defect.In Ontario, the Trust in Real Estate Services Act (TRESA) came into effect in December 2023 and places more onus on the Seller and their REALTOR to disclose what they know about a home listed for sale.
+Sellers must disclose every major hidden physical defect they know about – including what a home inspector might be unable to see.
+That might mean disclosing structural defects, mould, major leaks that haven’t been repaired, knob and tube electrical wiring, etc. If you or your agent know something about your home: it MUST be disclosed.

 What kinds of things should a Seller disclose?

-• That leak in the basement every spring.
+• The leak in the basement

-• The knob and tube wiring in the house.
+• The knob and tube wiring in the house

-• That you have lead in your drinking water.
+• There’s lead in your drinking water

 Comments